THE UNIVERSITY of EDINBURGH

 On completion of this course, the student will be able to:

-2. Implement a viable research project that can demonstrate logical links between research questions, design and (primary/secondary) data collection.
+2. Conduct a research project using appropriate design, data collection methods, and ethical procedures, showing logical links between research questions, design, and data collection.

 Reading List